 Regardless of the situation, entering a divorce is stressful for everyone involved.
 Whether it’s the wife who initiated it or the husband, it takes a whole lot of time and energy from both parties to go through the process, especially when one or both of the spouses have a significant number of assets.
 For wealth that they either possess or inherit, entering a divorce could mean losing everything if you aren’t careful.
 Add kids into the mix and things get even more complicated.

-This is why if you’re entering a marriage and have assets you want protected or if you’d rather just be safer than sorry, writing up a prenuptial agreement might be a good idea for you.
+In other words, if you’re entering a marriage and have assets you want to be protected (or if you’d rather just be safer than sorry) writing up a prenuptial agreement might be a good idea for you.

 What is a prenuptial agreement?

 A prenuptial agreement is an arrangement made by a couple before they get married, which details the ownership of their respective assets should their marriage unexpectedly fail (due to death or divorce).

 It’s important to know the dos and don’ts of a prenuptial agreement in Texas.
 Prenups can include anything from common assets like furniture and vehicles to larger assets, such as estates and other properties.
 This is especially helpful if one of the parties has an heir for whom they want to leave their property should they pass away unexpectedly.
 If this type of detail is left out of the agreement, the court will ultimately decide what assets go to which family member so that all family members will benefit equally.

 Aside from protecting the children in the event of an unexpected death, prenups can also protect the other spouse in the same situation.
 Most people don’t think of prenuptial agreements in this manner but the fact is, if you detail the ownership of certain loaned items, a prenup can prevent creditors from going after your spouse once you have passed on.